MCT-master/mct-master.github.io/_posts_draft/2019-02-22-TouchTheAlien.md

 #### Day	4
 On the last day, we finished the prototype by combining all codes together and made final touches on design and functions.
 This meant tidiying up some of out code, bugfixing and making each intended function work properly.
-The final part of the day was spent on the presentation, where we got positive feedback from the class and guests, Alexander, Daniel and Arthur.
-The questions we got were mostly focused on the issues we faced, and how we could further develop the instrument.

 ## Ideas and prototypes

 #### Reece da Alien

-- Originally made for experimenting with phasing and clashing frequencies

-- Uses both  mouse & keyboard

-- FM synthesis functionality

-- Audio clip sampler

-- can be used for creating reese sounds, for sound design or fun!

-- whoh!
-Alien are out there dude ....
+The original inspiration for the project was Sam’s Alien synth.
+Originally made for experimenting with phasing and clashing frequencies, it also utilised the computer keyboard to effect the frequency of the second oscillator.
+The idea started as a reese bass creator, however the move to use canvas and touchscreen functionality was a natural progression for the project – it makes the page more accessible and easy to use, as well as a more modern incarnation to present this project.

 #### Pointilator synth
 <img src="/assets/img/touchaliensynth/pointilator.png" alt="" width="70%" />